juliangrohmann/pluribus/notes/detection.md

 Process detection:
 - Give the client-side script an inconspicuous name

-Resource usage detection (may be impossible):
+Resource usage detection (maybe impossible):
 - Make sure resources don't spike on OCR usage
 - Worst case, do OCR on a seperate device